emaphp/magento2-module-vuewidget/README.md

 </script>
 ```

-There are scenarios in which you might want to delay the removal of a placeholder even more (for example, right after a fetch).
+There are scenarios in which you might want to delay the removal of a placeholder even more (for example, right after fetching data from the server).
 This can be done by adding the `placeholderMixin`mixin to your main component.
-This mixin injects a `$placeholder` property into your component that provides 2 methods: `hide` and `remove`.
+This mixin injects a `$placeholder` property that provides 2 methods: `hide` and `remove`.

 ```javascript
 // File: assets/frontend/components/CustomPlaceholderComponent.vue